Appalachian State vs. UL Monroe NCAA Football Odds, Plays and Insights | October 30, 2021

 UL Monroe Stats and Trends

-- The Warhawks have been underdogs by 27.5 points or more three times this year and covered the spread once.
+- The Warhawks have been underdogs by 27.5 points or more three times this season and covered the spread once.

-- UL Monroe's games this season have gone over the total in four out of seven opportunities (57.1%).
+- UL Monroe's games this season have hit the over four times in seven opportunities (57.1%).

-- UL Monroe is 3-0 against the spread and 3-0 overall in games when it puts up more than 24.0 points.
+- UL Monroe is 3-0 against the spread and 3-0 overall in games when it scores more than 24 points.

-- This season the Warhawks have six turnovers, two fewer than the Mountaineers have takeaways (8).
+- The Warhawks have six giveaways this season, while the Mountaineers have eight takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.